validatedpatterns/docs/README.md

-# Hybrid Cloud Patterns documentation site
+# Validated Patterns documentation site

 This project contains the new proof-of-concept documentation site for validatedpatterns.io